jjdarcy/cantrilltips/FAQ.md

 ## How many hours do videos take?
 This question has been asked numerous times on [TechStudySlack](https://techstudyslack.com/).
 So much so, that a student Sherif Fanous created a Webapp, and also charts showing the overlap between courses.
 Check it out.

 You can find it here: https://cantrill.io.i-aws.cloud/

-## How long does it take to complete SAA-C02 course?
+## How long does it take to complete the SAA-C02 course?
-For most people you should budget 6-8 weeks with 1-2 hours study per day.
-Take all the fundamental lessons to get understanding of the basics in place before continuing with the course.
-The videos are specifically put in an order to help you get the understanding and knowledge of the course.
+For most people you should budget 6-8 weeks of your time with around 1-2 hours study per day.

+> ⚠️ Make sure **not** to skip any of the fundamental lessons to get a good understanding of the basics!
+See Adrian's linkedin post about [focusing on fundamentals](https://www.linkedin.com/posts/adriancantrill_a-friend-of-mine-derek-morgan-just-wrote-activity-6922425127859077120-Od7z?utm_source=linkedin_share&utm_medium=member_desktop_web).

+The videos were specifically put in an order that will help ease you into the more complicated topics as you go through the course.

-## What's an aggressive but reasonable timeframe to complete all 3 associates?
+## What's an aggressive, but reasonable timeframe to complete all 3 associates?
 The average is 6-8 weeks given 1-2 hours a day per exam.
-It all depends on your skill level and how much you are focussing on learning versus passing.
-The setup in Adrian's courses starts with an organisational configuration as this is what people see in their workplaces also.
-Adrians courses are also designed to overlap, so after completing the first associate that is cut down by 60% for the other courses as he has designed for this overlap,
+It all depends on your skill level and whether you're focusing on *learning* rather than *passing*.

+The setup in Adrian's courses starts with setting up an [AWS Organization](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_introduction.html), as this is the kind of environment most companies using AWS have implemented in their workplace.

+Adrian's courses are also designed to overlap, so after completing the first associate you can complete the other Associates in a short time.
+See [here](#how-long-does-it-take-to-complete-the-saa-c02-course) for more details.

-## Why do I get an error creating accounts in an Organization
+## Why do I get an error creating accounts in an AWS Organization?
-An error "You have exceeded the allowed number of AWS accounts" is sometimes seen even though you are way below the quota maximum.
-There is a bug.
+> ❌ **You have exceeded the allowed number of AWS accounts**

+This error can occur even though you are below the [quota maximum](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_reference_limits.html). **This is a bug.**

 It's been around for some time now.
 It shows "10", but for new accounts the quota is actually set to "2".
-From discussions on [TechStudySlack](https://techstudyslack.com/) this error can resolve itself after some unknown/unspecified period.
-It grows to the displayed value of 10.
+From discussions on [TechStudySlack](https://techstudyslack.com/) this error *can resolve itself* after some unknown/unspecified period.

 Logging a ticket with AWS can help expedite this.

 ## What's Adrian's Roadmap for new courses?
 Adrian has put a notion site together which he keeps updated.
-You can find it here: https://www.notion.so/96fc88a739dc45a59174f1acd8a96776?v=604d7bc7ed9744e1982ef257273d44f9
+You can find it [here](https://www.notion.so/96fc88a739dc45a59174f1acd8a96776?v=604d7bc7ed9744e1982ef257273d44f9).

 ## What is the best path to take through the AWS certifications?
-Best answer is "It depends" on the role you are going for :-) The certs are divided into Associate and Professional.
-The specialities are also considered
+Best answer is "It depends" on the role you are going for :-) The certs are divided into **Associate** and **Professional**.
+The speciality exams are also considered Professional.

-Professional.
-For most people wanting to work with AWS, it's best to take the Solutions Architect - Associate (SAA-C02) first to give you the broadest knowledge of AWS.
-Then you can take the other associates; Developer (DVA-01) and SysOps (SOA-C02) or go directly to the Solutions Architect - Professional (SAP-C01) if you have worked with AWS and feel comfortable moving on to the SAP.
-Remember: The SAP certification is broad and deep across all AWS services and takes a serious focus on study.
+No matter what your chosen role is, it's usually best to take the `Solutions Architect - Associate (SAA-C02)` first to give you broad knowledge of AWS.
+Afterwards, you can go for the other associates; `Developer (DVA-01)` and `SysOps (SOA-C02)` or go directly to the `Solutions Architect - Professional (SAP-C01)` if you have worked with AWS and feel comfortable moving on to the `SAP-C01`.
+Remember: The `SAP-C01` certification is very broad and deep across all AWS services and will require a serious effort on study and focus.

-If you do get the SAP-C01, its also a good idea to take the AWS Certified Security - Specialty soon after the SAP-C01 as many of the topics are covered already in Adrian's SAP-C01 course (with extra reading on AWS KMS).
-Then the rest of the specialties can be taken in any order.
+If you do get the `SAP-C01`, it can be a good idea to take the `AWS Certified DevOps Engineer - Professional (DOP-C01)` immediately afterwards, because there is significant overlap.

+The `AWS Certified Security - Specialty (SCS-C01)` is also a very good target after the `SAP-C01`, as it's considered the easiest AWS Speciality Exam and many topics are already covered in Adrian's `SAP-C01` course (with some extra reading on AWS KMS).
+T

+The rest of the Speciality Exams can be taken in any order.

 ## Do I need to create new accounts for the course?
 Yes.
 Create new accounts for each course you take.
 THIS IS VERY IMPORTANT.